 Technical Analysis

-The 4-hour chart shows gold trading at $4,645.20, with clear short-term bullish signals but long-term caution.
+The 4-hour chart shows the gold price trading at $4,645.20, with clear short-term bullish signals but long-term caution.

 Moving Average Structure